3 Questions People Forget to Ask – Product Purchasing in China!

-The short term impact of the Coronavirus have been devastating for many companies with the toxic impact of high costs and a business environment showing as much life as a Monty Python parrot.
+The impact of Coronavirus has been devastating for some companies with the toxic impact of high costs and a business environment.

 Difficult times indeed, but business has no choice but to move forward and find a way to survive.
 With this in mind it’s important to ask yourselves these 3 important questions: